Optimizing alphabet reduction pairs of arrays: Cover pairs of arrays

 \subsection{Regular pairs of arrays}

 \begin{definition} The {\em weight} of a Boolean vector is the number of its non-zero coordinates.
-For a positive integer $\nu$, we define an array $M$ with rows from $\Sigma_2^\nu$ as {\em regular} if, for all $i\in\set{0 ,\ldots, \nu}$, Boolean words of length $\nu$ and weight $i$ all occur with the same frequency in $M$.
-By extension, a CPA $(N, D)$ is termed {\em regular} if both $N$ and $D$ are regular. \end{definition}

-For instance, the right-hand side CPA of Table \ref{tab-Delta-ex} is regular.
-In this CPA, every word of weight respectively 0, 3 and 5 occurs twice, once and three times in $N$, and every word of weight respectively 1 and 4 occurs once and twice in $D$.
+For a positive integer $\nu$, we define an array $M$ whose rows belong to $\set{0, 1}^\nu$ to be {\em regular} if, for all $i\in\set{0, 1 ,\ldots, \nu}$, Boolean words of length $\nu$ and weight $i$ all occur with the same frequency in $M$.
+By extension, a CPA $(N, D)$ where $N$ and $D$ are both regular is said to be {\em regular}. \end{definition} For instance, the CPA on the right of \cref{fig-Delta-ex} is regular.
+In this CPA, the words with weight 0, 3, and 5 occur twice, once, and three times in $N$, respectively, and the words with weight 1 and 4 occur once and twice in $D$, respectively.

-\begin{proposition} For all positive integers $k$, $d \geq k$ and $\nu \geq d$, if \quid{there exists $(N, D)\in\Delta(\nu, d, k)$} that realizes $\delta(\nu, d, k)$, then \quid{there exists $(N', D')\in\Delta(\nu, d, k)$} that realizes $\delta(\nu, d, k)$, and is regular. \end{proposition}
+\begin{proposition} For all positive integers $k$, $d \geq k$, and $\nu \geq d$, if there exists $(N, D)\in\Delta(\nu, d, k)$ that realizes $\delta(\nu, d, k)$, then there exists $(N', D')\in\Delta(\nu, d, k)$ that realizes $\delta(\nu, d, k)$, and is regular. \end{proposition}